-When it comes to local WordPress development, I’ve been split between 2 different tools Laravel Valet and Local by Flywheel.
-Valet is really fast however Local just works.
-Well meet Local Lightning.
+When it comes to local WordPress development, I’ve been split between two different tools: Laravel Valet and Local by Flywheel.
+Valet is really fast, however Local just works.
+Well, meet Local Lightning.
 It’s a completely remade version of Local by Flywheel which runs super fast and just works.

 Goodbye virtualization, hello native software

 Local by Flywheel was slow due it’s reliance on virtualization.
-In fact all of my complains using Local came back to this one fact.
-Well not anymore.
+In fact, all of my complaints using Local came back to this one fact.
+Well, not anymore.
 The new Local Lightning is built using native software packages.
 This means no more virtual machine getting in the way.
 This results in massive performance improvements.